-It includes additional material from forallx by P.D.
-Magnus and Metatheory by Tim Button, both used under a CC BY-SA 3.0 license, and from forallx: Lorain County Remix, by Cathal Woods and J. Robert Loftis, used under a CC BY-SA 4.0 license.
+It includes additional material from forall x by P.D.
+Magnus and Metatheory by Tim Button, used under a CC BY 4.0 license, and from forall x: Lorain County Remix, by Cathal Woods and J. Robert Loftis, and A Modal Logic Primer by Robert Trueman, used with permission.

-This work is licensed under a Creative Commons Attribution-ShareAlike 4.0 license.
+This work is licensed under a Creative Commons Attribution 4.0 license.
 You are free to copy and redistribute the material in any medium or format, and remix, transform, and build upon the material for any purpose, even commercially, under the following terms:

-- You must give appropriate credit, provide a link to the license, and indicate if changes were made.
-You may do so in any reasonable manner, but not in any way that suggests the licensor endorses you or your use. - If you remix, transform, or build upon the material, you must distribute your contributions under the same license as the original.
+- ➤ You must give appropriate credit, provide a link to the license, and indicate if changes were made.
+You may do so in any reasonable manner, but not in any way that suggests the licensor endorses you or your use. - You may not apply legal terms or technological measures that legally restrict others from doing anything the license permits.

 The LATEX source for this book is available on GitHub.
-This version is revision 28b0d8d (2017-11-25).
+This version is revision 7de6453 (2019-03-29).